TLS Courses

 MLS 860 Strategic Planning - 3 Hours

-This course provides an overview and applications of strategic planning theories, methods, and group processes in different nonprofit organizational environments.
-The course will emphasize the application of strategic planning specifically to the mission, fundraising, operations and human resources of charities.
+This course provides an overview of and applications of strategic planning theories, methods, and group processes in different nonprofit organizational environments.
+The course emphasizes the application of strategic planning specifically to the mission, fundraising, operations and human resources of charities.
 Delivery mode: traditional, online, and accelerated.

 MLS 861 Nonprofit Law - 3 Hours